jcapellman/Raptor/README.md

 # Raptor

-Raptor is a cross platform game using MonoGame going after the 90s vertical arcade shooter.
+Raptor is a cross platform game using MonoGame and ASP.NET Core going after the 90s vertical arcade shooter.

-Note: Now requires VS 15 Preview 4 or VS 2015 Update 3 to compile cleanly
+Note: Now requires Visual Studio 2017 (Tested on 15.4 Preview 2.0)

 ## Build Status